shortdark/num-of-posts/post-volume-stats/readme.txt

 This plugin looks at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week and hour.
 It works better the more posts you have, and if you use categories and tags.
 You can now specify a year to look at the post volume stats for that year.
-You can now export the tag and category results to HTML, and now the bar charts can be added to a sidebar with Post Volume Stats widget.
+The bar charts can be added to a sidebar with Post Volume Stats widget.
+The category and tag lists and line graphs can be exported to a new post.

 Please let me know if you like this plugin by leaving a review or [contacting me](http://www.shortdark.net/contact-me/).